kyma-project/test-infra/cmd/image-builder/README.md

 ## Reusable Workflow Inputs

-Image Builder reusable workflow accepts inputs to parametrize the build process.
+The Image Builder reusable workflow accepts inputs to parametrize the build process.
-See accepted inputs description in the [image-builder reusable workflow](/.github/workflows/image-builder.yml) file.
+See the accepted inputs description in the [image-builder reusable workflow](/.github/workflows/image-builder.yml) file.

 ## Reusable Workflow Outputs

-Image Builder reusable workflow provides outputs to pass the results of the build process.
+The Image Builder reusable workflow provides outputs to pass the results of the build process.
-See provided outputs description in the [image-builder reusable workflow](/.github/workflows/image-builder.yml) file.
+See the provided outputs description in the [image-builder reusable workflow](/.github/workflows/image-builder.yml) file.

 ## Supported Image Repositories

 Image Builder supports pushing images to the Google Cloud Artifact registries.

-- Images build on pull requests are pushed to the dev repository, `europe-docker.pkg.dev/kyma-project/dev`.
+- Images built on pull requests are pushed to the dev repository, `europe-docker.pkg.dev/kyma-project/dev`.
-- Images build on push events are pushed to the production repository, `europe-docker.pkg.dev/kyma-project/prod`.
+- Images built on `push` events are pushed to the production repository, `europe-docker.pkg.dev/kyma-project/prod`.

 ### Image URI